jhpyle/docassemble/_docs/installation.md

 the same server or on a central server on the same local area network:

 * A SQL server;
-* A [Redis] server (port 6379) (multiple databases of which are used); and
+* A [Redis] server (port 6379) (multiple databases of which are used);
-* A [RabbitMQ] server (port 5672).
+* A [RabbitMQ] server (port 5672); and
+* A [Celery] background process.

-If you want to be able to view consolidated log files when you use a [multi-server arrangement], a central log server needs to run, and **docassemble** application servers need to run [syslog-ng] background processes that push log file entries to that central server.
+In addition, if you want to be able to view consolidated log files when you use a [multi-server arrangement], a central log server needs to run, and the **docassemble** application servers need to run [syslog-ng] background processes that push log file entries to that central server.

 (Installing on [Docker] ensures that all of these additional applications are running.)